 Why is Baked Flounder with Shrimp Stuffing the book-inspired recipe for Home for Christmas?

-Main character Nell in Home for Christmas wants to create the perfect Christmas for her daughters, which means there’s no shortage of delicious meals and decadent desserts in the story.
+Main character Nell in Home for Christmas wants to create the perfect Christmas for her daughters.
+That means there’s no shortage of delicious meals and decadent desserts in the story.
 My book-inspired recipe for this holiday read is the meal I generally make for my own family on Christmas Day.

 Baked Flounder with Shrimp Stuffing is a dish that’s sure to impress for the holidays or any other special occasion.
 It looks mouth-watering, it makes your kitchen smell divine, and the taste is restaurant quality.